Ben-Semmler/minishell_42/readme.txt

 TASKS TO BE COMPLETED
--Single quote handling
+jaymie
 -Double quote handling
+-Environment variables
+-builtin 'export', no options
+-builtin 'unset', no options
+-builtin 'env', no options or arguments

+ben
 -Redirection '<' for redirecting input
 -Redirection '>' for redirecting output
 -Redirection '<<' should be given a delimiter to read input until it is seen.
 Doesnt
 	update history.
--Redirection '>>' for redirecting output in append mode -Environment variables
+-Redirection '>>' for redirecting output in append mode -Handle '$?'
--Handle '$?'
--Handle ctrl-C, ctrl-D and ctrl-\ while executing -Handle ctrl-C, ctrl-D and ctrl-\ while in interactive mode -builtin 'export', no options
--builtin 'unset', no options
--builtin 'env', no options or arguments
 -builtin 'exit', no options

+-Handle ctrl-C, ctrl-D and ctrl-\ while executing -Handle ctrl-C, ctrl-D and ctrl-\ while in interactive mode

 BONUS TASKS TO BE COMPLETED (?)